 Asking “what happens in this situation” is tantamount to asking “what do we mean by distance”.
 This is an important question, since distance is a rather fundamental concept.
 Until you get a handle on what distance means, you will never really understand gravitational waves, or the expansion of the universe, et cetera.

-Because spacetime is curved, free particles will tend to move relative to each other.
-In particular, the red spheres will move relative to the ruler.
+Because spacetime is curved, free particles such as the beads will tend to move relative to each other.
+In particular, the red beads will move relative to the ruler.

 Let us accept that expansion of the universe causes free particles to move apart, and return to the other side of the coin, namely the question of why this does not cause atoms, molecules, rulers, etc. to expand.

-Let’s be clear: Such objects would expand if they were not bound by chemical bonds or other forces.
+Let’s be clear: Rigid objects would expand if they were not bound by chemical bonds or other forces.

-Indeed you could say that they do expand a tiny bit, in response to the overall cosmological acceleration … but before they have expanded very much, the springiness of the chemical bond provides a countervailing acceleration, so there is no further net acceleration and no further expansion.
-The total effect is unobservably small, because the cosmological acceleration is so small, and the spring constant of the chemical bond is so large.
+Indeed you could say that the rulers do expand a tiny bit.
+They do feel a tiny amount of tidal stress associated with the overall cosmological acceleration.
+However, before they have expanded very much, the springiness of the chemical bond provides a countervailing acceleration, so there is no further net acceleration and no further expansion.
+The total effect is unobservably small, because the cosmological acceleration is so small.
+The spring constant of the chemical bond is strong enough to overcome it, with factors of millions upon millions to spare.

 By the early 1960s the Hubble expansion was well documented.
 This could be explained by a big-bang model or by a steady-state model.
 The observation of the microwave background radiation put the kibosh on the steady-state model, since the big-bang model could explain the radiation while the steady-state model could not, as we will discuss in a moment.